GuyKahlon/BackMenu/README.md

 Please note: There is also the method: stopSwipeToOpenMenu() in extension UIWindow class, Call to this method when you want to disable the menu.

+# Contact
+Follow me on Twitter (@guykahlon)

+# License
+BackMenu is available under the MIT license.
+See the LICENSE file for more info.